nualagr/dargan-health-foods/TESTING.md

 &#9745;	Immediately comprehend the purpose behind the Dargan Health Foods site.

-Upon opening the homepage the user is presented with the Dargan Health Foods logo and brand heading which identifies the site as an e-commerce store which sells health foods.
+Upon opening the homepage the user is presented with the Dargan Health Foods logo and brand heading which identifies the site as an e-commerce store which sells health food.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-home-page-sale-banner-desktop-device.png "Screenshot of Dargan Health Foods homepage on a desktop device.")